Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 - Curbside drop-off: The customer comes to you.
 The customer will receive a text that tells them to meet you at the curb after you arrive.

-How to contact Uber Eats driver support
+How to contact Uber Eats support for drivers

-Drivers have a few ways to get help from Uber support.
+Delivery drivers have a few ways to get help from Uber support.

 During an order, there is a contact button that will put you in touch with Uber Eats driver support, and there are also buttons to contact the restaurant and the customer.